kumw1975/TP_2_Scheduling_SUD/README.md

 # TP_2_Scheduling_SUD
-A scheduling system for employees and service workes
+A scheduling system for employees and service workers

 An organization has various locations